Berbers: Mauretania

-In antiquity, Mauretania (3rd century BC – 44 BC) was an ancient Mauri Berber kingdom in modern Morocco and part of Algeria.
+In antiquity, Mauretania (3rd century BC – 44 AD) was an ancient Mauri Berber kingdom in modern Morocco and part of Algeria.
 It became a client state of the Roman empire in 33 BC, after the death of king Bocchus II, then a full Roman province in AD 40, after the death of its last king, Ptolemy of Mauretania, a member of the Ptolemaic dynasty.